amarildolucas/SwiftAnimations/README.md

     array[j-1] = array[j]
     array[j] = tmp
 ```
 is performing swap of two elements of the array.
+The code below is a full example of animations

+5. Animate changes
+    visualizer.resetAnimations()
+    visualizer.bubbleSort(&a)
+    visualizer.animateChanges()